South-East European Cooperation Process: Structure

 The SEECP is a regional non-institutionalised process co-ordinated by the presiding country.
 The SEECP presidency lasts for one year and is rotated among the members.
 The presiding country presents the Process at international meetings and hosts the annual meeting of heads of state and government, foreign ministers meeting and a number of annual meetings of political directors.
 Depending on the situation, the presiding country may call extraordinary meetings.
+Representatives of the current, past, and future SEECP Chair-in-Office form a Troika to ensure the continuity of activities.

 Regional Cooperation Council

-The Regional Cooperation Council was established at a 2008 meeting of foreign affairs ministers from the SEECP.
-The organization was founded by SEECP participants and is funded in part by the European Union to further promote European integration and cooperation.
-The RCC is led by a Secretary-General, currently Majlinda Bregu and consists of 46 participants.
-Participants are made up of the SEECP countries, along with other countries and supranational organizations who are interested in the stability and development of the region.
-A major project of the RCC is the development of the Regional Economic Area (REA), to better integrate South East European economies.
-The status of the REA has been uncertain with competing integration projects like the 2019 “mini-Schengen” agreement.
+The Regional Cooperation Council (RCC) was established at a 2008 meeting of foreign affairs ministers from the SEECP.
+The RCC consists of 46 participants made up of the SEECP countries, along with other countries and supranational organizations who are interested in the stability and development of the region.

+Parliamentary Assembly

+The SEECP Parliamentary Assembly was established in 2014 to bring together representatives from the legislatures of member states.
+It meets in plenary session once a year, chaired by the speaker of the legislature of the country holding the SEECP Chairmanship-in-Office.
+The work of the assembly is supported by the Regional Secretariat for Parliamentary Cooperation in South East Europe, based in Sofia, Bulgaria.

 Chairmanship

-Presiding country is changed each year:
+Presiding country is changed each year on 1 July: